AdobeDocs/experience-manager-learn.en/help/ams/dispatcher/explanation-config-files.md

 For example putting a file named with `.rules`, `.any`, or `.vhost` in the auto-include folder of `/etc/httpd/conf.d/` wouldn't have any affect.

-If a deployment change request says "please deploy exampleco_rewrite.rules to production dispatchers", the person deploying the changes can already know that they aren't adding a new site, they're just updating rewrite rules as indicated by the filename.
+If a deployment change request says "please deploy exampleco_rewrite.rules to production Dispatchers", the person deploying the changes can already know that they aren't adding a new site, they're just updating rewrite rules as indicated by the filename.

 ### Include Order